JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 Here you can learn how to make your existing Android application cross platform so that it works both on Android and iOS.
 You'll be able to write code and test it for Android and iOS only once, in one place.

-This tutorial uses a [sample Android application](https://github.com/KaterinaPetrova/kmm-integrate-into-existing-app) with a single screen for entering a username and password.
+This tutorial uses a [sample Android application](https://github.com/KaterinaPetrova/kmm-integrate-into-existing-app) (TODO LINK) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.

 If you aren't familiar with KMM, learn how to [create and configure a KMM application from scratch](create-first-app.md).